ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa2/index.md

 You are responsible for testing your implementation.
 You should test `Page` and `Paginator` independently and thoroughly to ensure that they behave as you expect.
-We have set up `TestPaginator` and `TestPage` files for you to use.
+You can write all of your tests in the `TestLists.java` test class that we set up for you.

 In the grader, your tests will be evaluated by running them against several bad implementations, which we will _not_ show you the source code for.
 You will be